irods/irods_k8s/helm/irods-service/README.md

 # iRODS-Service
 Creates an irods consumer or provider for testing purposes only

-The helm values file needs to be updated to support your intended use.
-Note that the DB deployment name must be updated to match that deployment.
+Deployment values need to be updated to support your intended use and/or environment.

+Also note that you will need to synchronize your irods DB service name with this deployment.

-Example helm commands
+### Example helm commands for creating or removing this deployment

+helm -n <**k8s namespace**> upgrade \
+--install \
+--set image.os="ubuntu" \
-helm -n irods-dev upgrade --install --set image.os="ubuntu" --set image.os_version="20.04" -f ./irods-service/irods-provider-values.yaml provider-ubuntu-20-04 ./irods-service/
+--set image.os_version="20.04" provider-ubuntu-20-04 ./irods-service/

+helm -n <**k8s namespace**> upgrade \
+--install \
+--set image.os="ubuntu" \
-helm -n irods-dev upgrade --install --set image.os="ubuntu" --set image.os_version="20.04" -f ./irods-service/irods-consumer-values.yaml consumer-ubuntu-20-04 ./irods-service/
+--set image.os_version="20.04" consumer-ubuntu-20-04 ./irods-service/

-helm -n irods-dev delete provider-ubuntu-20-04 helm -n irods-dev delete consumer-ubuntu-20-04
+helm -n <**k8s namespace**> delete provider-ubuntu-20-04

+helm -n <**k8s namespace**> delete consumer-ubuntu-20-04